 Decision-makers have to work with imperfect information all the time.
 How imperfect is a question of their data sources.
 The more, the better.
 At AKTEK, we like to keep things simple, and we often talk about three (3) main buckets of information:

-• Primary sources refer to new data that doesn’t exist anywhere else today.
+- Primary sources refer to new data that doesn’t exist anywhere else today.
 Whether it’s stored in people’s brains (e.g., stakeholder position towards a project) or yet to be observed (e.g., security incidents in remote areas), data collection systems can help streamline the way information is collected, enabling more users to contribute to the collective brain from wherever they are, thereby reducing the cost of data collection and facilitating critical refreshes.

-• Secondary sources refer to internal data that already exists but is most often dormant, sitting inside organizational silos in other data ecosystems that can vary from the straightforward (Microsoft Excel) to the more complex (custom systems, enterprise ERP, ArcGIS databases, etc.).
+- Secondary sources refer to internal data that already exists but is most often dormant, sitting inside organizational silos in other data ecosystems that can vary from the straightforward (Microsoft Excel) to the more complex (custom systems, enterprise ERP, ArcGIS databases, etc.).
 There’s inherent value in the data but making use of it is complex or costly.
-Here good end-to-end enterprise data management systems can help bring it to the fore, rendering it easier to access, manipulate and fuse with other data sources for decision-making support.
+Here good end-to-end enterprise intelligence management systems can help bring it to the fore, rendering it easier to access, manipulate and fuse with other data sources for decision-making support.

-• Lastly, third-party sources refer to external data outside the organization (whether paid or free, open-source) on the web but with its own usability challenges.
+- Lastly, third-party sources refer to external data outside the organization (whether paid or free, open-source) on the web but with its own usability challenges.
 Think open government data, digital news reports, social media data, or even satellite imagery.
 These data sources can help bring a real-time attribute of contextual analysis and are usually cheaper than primary data collection.

 Using all three can help ensure we approach problems from multiple angles and perspectives, helping us validate our problem analysis.